yigityuce/N2MS/Languages/Java/Core/README.md

 ![Number Classes](./number_classes.jpg)

 * All the wrapper classes (Integer, Long, Byte, Double, Float, Short) are subclasses of the abstract class Number.
+* All the wrapper classes are immutable.
+So it cannot be changed.
 * See Also [https://docs.oracle.com/javase/7/docs/api/java/lang/Number.html](https://docs.oracle.com/javase/7/docs/api/java/lang/Number.html)

 ### Character Wrapper Classes
+* All the wrapper classes are immutable.
+So it cannot be changed.
 * See Also [https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html](https://docs.oracle.com/javase/7/docs/api/java/lang/Character.html)